captivity in Vetluga - quite a contrast to the fate of Turkish

 hopeless fellow like me, give poor me who bounces from calamity to

-calamity and from misery to misery and who doesn’t see a pleasant
+misery and who doesn’t see a pleasant

 face, reasons to live happily.
 Make me laugh.
-The Turks have again
+The Turks have

 taken Muş from the Russians.